zeek/logschema/README.md

   "properties": {
     "ts": {
       "type": "number",
-      "description": "This is the time of the first packet."
+      "description": "This is the time of the first packet.", ...
     },
 ...
 }